m-t-a97/crypto-colours/README.md

 ## MetaMask

 To connect your wallet to MetaMask, copy the private key from one of your ganache wallet addresses and then import it into MetaMask.
 Make sure to switch to the Ganache network to see the Ether in your account's wallet.

 ---

+## Local Development

+Add `localhost` as the value of `development.host` in the `networks` config in the `truffle-config.js` file to work with Ganache GUI locally.

+### Using Docker:

+If using Docker on Windows, add `host.docker.internal` as the value of `development.host` in the `networks` config within `truffle-config.js`.
+This will allow you to connect from within Docker to the Windows host running Ganache.

+---